 Although we do not have a formal policy with respect to the grant of equity incentive awards to our executive officers, we believe that equity grants provide our executives with a strong link to our long-term performance, create an ownership culture and help to align the interests of our executives and our stockholders.
 In addition, we believe that equity grants with a time-based vesting feature promote executive retention because this feature incentivizes our executive officers to remain in our employment during the vesting period.
-During the year ended December 31, 2021, we granted awards of stock options prior to our initial public offering pursuant to our 2018 Equity Incentive Plan, or 2018 Plan, (described in further detail below) and after our initial public offering pursuant to our 2021 Stock Option and Incentive Plan, or 2021 Plan, (described in further detail below) to each of the named executive officers employed at that time, as described in more detail in the "Outstanding Equity Awards at 2021 Fiscal Year-End" table.
+During the year ended December 31, 2022, we granted awards of stock options pursuant to our 2021 Stock Option and Incentive Plan, or 2021 Plan, (described in further detail below) to each of the named executive officers employed at that time, as described in more detail in the "Outstanding Equity Awards at 2022 Fiscal Year-End" table.